Borovniščica

 The Borovniščica ([bɔɾɔu̯ˈniːʃtʃitsa]) is a stream that originates in the hills west of Gorenje Otave and flows to the north through Hell Gorge (Soteska Pekel), creating a series of waterfalls, and then through the village of Borovnica.
 It then flows across the Ljubljana Marsh, where it joins the Ljubljanica River as a right tributary.
 The upper course of the creek separates the Rakitna Plateau (Rakitniška planota, to the east) from the Logatec Plateau (Logaška planota, to the west).
+Although mean annual discharge has dropped by over 50% since 1961 and peak flows by about 18%, a near-doubling of discharge variability means the Borovniščica remains prone to sudden flash floods within Hell Gorge.